uwcse440/web-cse440-au14/_assignments/assignment2/index.md

    - scanned images of the design (sketches, not digital mockups)
    - how to complete each the four sketched tasks (e.g., a list of steps, one or two sentences per task)

-Images do not count against your page limit for this checkin.
+Images do not count against your page limit.
+You should embed images throughout your PDF, keeping them near the text that references them.
-Embed images in the PDF, but keep the total amount of text no more than `how many` pages.
+But ignoring images, keep the total amount of text no more than `how many` pages.

 Submit via Catalyst here: `link to Catalyst`